unmeshgupta/Impact-of-QE-on-macro-economic-parameters-of-emerging-economies/README.md

 ---

 ### Data:
-##### <font style="font-family: Georgia">1.
+##### <font style="font-family: Georgia">Model 1.
 For identification of the US interest rate shocks, I use the monthly dataset from 2007 to 2022 for following data:

 * Industrial Production Index (IPI)
 * Consumer Price Index (CPI)
 * Securities held outright by the Federal Reserve
 * Shadow interest rates of the United States. </font>

-##### <font style="font-family: Georgia">2.
+##### <font style="font-family: Georgia">Model 2.
 I use a monthly dataset from 2007 to 2020 for a total of 3 emerging economies (Russia, India and China) to examine the spillover effects of US interest rate shocks.
 The dataset consists:

 * IPI
 * CPI